 Click here to view our available properties

 As one of Central London’s most vibrant and newly regenerated areas, Kings Cross contains an eclectic mix of properties, including new builds, as well as nicely renovated warehouses and new developments along with Victorian and Georgian residences.
 The area is a mix of professionals, students and it has undergone extensive regeneration in recent years, making it an exciting, dynamic place to live.
-Google’s UK office will move to King’s Cross in 2016 and The Guardian newspaper is already headquartered here, along with cultural hubs like the British Library, Central Saint Martins College of Art and Design, Kings Place and a wide variety of bars and restaurants.
+It is home to headquarters for the likes of Google’s UK office and The Guardian, along with cultural hubs like the British Library, Central Saint Martins College of Art and Design, Kings Place and a wide variety of bars and restaurants.

 Kings Cross is bordered by York Way to the north and east, University College London and Tavistock Place to the south and Stanhope Street to the west.
 The St Pancras transport hub in Kings Cross links six London Underground lines with two national mainline rail stations, as well as international high-speed rail via Eurostar, which links London with Paris, Brussels and continental Europe.
 The St Pancras station is also a fantastic place to shop for last-minute gifts, gourmet food items, fine clothing and accessories from stores such as Hamleys Toys, Neuhaus Chocolatiers and LK Bennett.